nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_observations.md

 {% include custom/section.warnbanner.html %}

 ## Clinical Observations for Community Pharmacist Consultation Service (CPCS) ##
-The Observations section carries history related to the patient's observations.
-The list of coded clinical Observations has been defined as:
+The Observations section carries details related to the patient's observations.
+The list of coded Clinical Observations has been defined as:

 - Blood Pressure
 - Pulse Rate